Preventing Respiratory Viruses

 Review the vaccine schedule to become familiar with the immunizations recommended for you and when you should get them.

-Visit www.vaccines.gov to locate flu and COVID-19 vaccines near you.
+Click here to locate vaccines near you.

 Learn more about how vaccine recommendations are made.